bolderflight/invensense-imu/README.md

 ```

 ##<a name="sensor-orientation"></a>Sensor Orientation
-Data returned from this library is transformed to a common axis system, which is shown below.
-This is a right handed coordinate system with the z-axis positive down, common in aircraft dynamics.
+This library transforms all data to a common axis system before it is returned.
+This axis system is shown below.
+It is a right handed coordinate system with the z-axis positive down, common in aircraft dynamics.

 <img src="https://github.com/bolderflight/MPU9250/blob/master/docs/MPU-9250-AXIS.png" alt="Common Axis System" width="250">